Sterol 14-demethylase: Function

-The biological role of this protein is also well understood.
+The biological role of this protein is well understood.
 The demethylated products of the CYP51 reaction are vital intermediates in pathways leading to the formation of cholesterol in humans, ergosterol in fungi, and other types of sterols in plants.
 These sterols localize to the plasma membrane of cells, where they play an important structural role in the regulation of membrane fluidity and permeability and also influence the activity of enzymes, ion channels, and other cell components that are embedded within.
 With the proliferation of immuno-suppressive diseases such as HIV/AIDS and cancer, patients have become increasingly vulnerable to opportunistic fungal infections (Richardson et al.).
 Seeking new means to treat such infections, drug researchers have begun targeting the 14α-demethylase enzyme in fungi; destroying the fungal cell's ability to produce ergosterol causes a disruption of the plasma membrane, thereby resulting in cellular leakage and ultimately the death of the pathogen (DrugBank).

 Azoles are currently the most popular class of antifungals used in both agricultural and medical settings.
 These compounds bind as the sixth ligand to the heme group in CYP51, thereby altering the structure of the active site and acting as noncompetitive inhibitors.
 The effectiveness of imidazoles and triazoles (common azole subclasses) as inhibitors of 14α-demethylase have been confirmed through several experiments.
 Some studies test for changes in the production of important downstream ergosterol intermediates in the presence of these compounds.
 Other studies employ spectrophotometry to quantify azole-CYP51 interactions.
 Coordination of azoles to the prosthetic heme group in the enzyme's active site causes a characteristic shift in CYP51 absorbance, creating what is commonly referred to as a type II difference spectrum.

 Prolonged use of azoles as antifungals has resulted in the emergence of drug resistance among certain fungal strains.
 Mutations in the coding region of CYP51 genes, overexpression of CYP51, and overexpression of membrane efflux transporters can all lead to resistance to these antifungals.
 Consequently, the focus of azole research is beginning to shift towards identifying new ways to circumvent this major obstacle.